-Investigation effect of Punica granatum, Rhus coriaria and Vitis vinifera, against Bacteria that Cause Cow's Milk contamination
+Investigation effect of Punica granatum, Rhus coriaria and Vitis vinifera against bacteria that cause Cow's milk contamination

 Abstract

 The milk contained various species of bacteria.
 Four tubes were used, with one ml in each, and the milk was to be sold in the local market.
 To determine bacteria that could be present in these samples, they were incubated (cultured) in agar plates in the laboratory.
-Microorganisms reviewed included Staphylococcus aureus, and some Gram-negative bacteria including Escherichia coli, Salmonella typhi and Pseudomonas aeruginosa.
-The bacterial isolates were tested in Vitek2 Compact system and were the sensitivity of the three different extracts namely, pomegranate peel (Punica granatum); sumac seed (Rhus coriaria); and black grape seed (Vitis vinifera).
-The findings were that the resistance was greatest in Staphylococcus aureus, and the middle was E. coli resistance In juxtaposition, P. aeruginosa and S. typhi exhibited the lowest sensitivity to the plant extracts.
-Additionally, it was established that the greater the level of concentrations, the greater the inhibition of the bacteria, thus it was established that there was an evident correlation between the concentration levels and the effectiveness of the antibacterial.
-The extraccts were also tested in pasteurized milk, where they recorded a significant capacity to retard bacteria growth against control samples thereby enabling the extension of shelf life of the milk.
+Microorganisms reviewed included Staphylococcus aureus and some Gram-negative bacteria including Escherichia coli, Salmonella typhi and Pseudomonas aeruginosa.
+The bacterial isolates were tested in Vitek2 Compact system and were the sensitivity of the three different extracts namely, pomegranate peel (Punica granatum), sumac seed (Rhus coriaria) and black grape seed (Vitis vinifera).
+The findings were that the resistance was greatest in Staphylococcus aureus, and the medium or moderate effect was shown in E. coli resistance in juxtaposition, P. aeruginosa and S. typhi exhibited the lowest sensitivity to the plant extracts.
+The extracts were also tested in pasteurized milk, where they recorded a significant capacity to retard bacteria growth against control samples thereby enabling the extension of shelf life of the milk.
 The extracts were additionally assessed for pasteurized milk, where they demonstrated a significant ability to impede bacterial growth in comparison to control samples, thus facilitating an extension of the milk's shelf stability.
 Conclusion: The results lend credence to the prospective use of these plant extracts as natural and effective antimicrobials, assisting in the reduction of food spoilage and revealing encouraging prospects for their application as natural preservatives in a variety of products.
 The purpose of this study is to determine the possibility of utilizing plant extracts and their bioactive components as feasible substitutes for traditional preservatives.

 Keywords: Punica granatum, Rhus coriaria, Vitis vinifera, Milk